 (8) Here's the near-end termination box in the woods.
 The extra wire flip-flopped on the "cold" end of the egg insulators permits loosening the main wires if field splices need to be made.

 (10) Here's a look-see inside the weatherproof far-end termination box.

 (11) This plot shows typical performance for 1-wavelength and 2-wavelength operation.

 (12) Here's a typical elevation plot.

 (13) Hot diggety dog!
-Smokey, the Second Op at AI2Q, is happy that it works!
+Smokey, the ol' Second Op at AI2Q (now a Silent Woof), was happy that it worked!

 That's all folks!

 Click here to return to AI2Q home page.